 - If they also DON'T flag up the same mistake when you describe the drawing in different ways – then they may be ready to start learning to read.

-- If your child doesn’t spot the difference between the word and the drawing don’t be concerned.
-Just try again in a few months’ time.
-Children learn at different stages – and they all get there in the end.
+- If your child doesn't spot the difference when pointing at the word, don't be concerned.
+Just try again in a few months' time, children develop at different rates.